-A staple of the curriculum we use in our classroom is our research projects.
+A staple of the curriculum we use in our classroom is our TKS Research Projects.
 These research projects are great ways to integrate research and writing into our ELA block and a great way to integrate science and social studies!
-Our research projects also include hands-on activities!
-Our latest research project is our push and pull research project!
-We spent 2 weeks learning about the forces of push and pull!
-And boy did we have a blast!
+Our research projects also include hands-on activities and art projects!
+If you’re learning about force and motion, our Push And Pull Research Project is for you!
+This hands-on science unit is full of push and pull activities to help kids undertand and apply science concepts!
+And ya’ll, it’s FUN!

 To introduce movement and force, we start by dancing.
 I mean, that only seems natural?!
 Right?!
 We did the Hokey Pokey a few times and after we “shook it all about” we brainstormed as many different kinds of movements as we could come up with!

 Our second activity started with a question: Can objects move by themselves?
-My mustaches created cars and trucks and used their cars and trucks to answer our question.
+My kids created cars and trucks and used their cars and trucks to answer our question.
+We did a turn and talk discussion before sharing out our thoughts.
+The turn and talk helps them fine tune their ideas and builds their confidence making them more comfortable with their sharing!

 After we voted I asked one student to move the chair.
 Then we discussed what happened.
 We quickly realized that objects cannot move by themselves.
 They need a force!!
 Then we got to be the force!
 Each student picked something in our classroom to move!
 After the moved the object we decided if we pushed or pulled the object!